 The purchasing card is a university issued credit card.
 Residential Life staff can use it for pre-approved reasons like purchases on Amazon.
-Before being issued a purchasing card, you are required to sign up for purchasing card orientation at ULearn, follow directions for acquiring a purchasing card here.
-It is expected you complete the training prior to opening and training as you will likely need your purchasing card.
+There is a card that is shared amongst staff.
+Please work with your supervisor to obtain access to use this card.

-Office Set Up
+Home & Office Set Up